Guide to the Island of FOEHR – every village a home

 Sleeping On The Beach – In Style

-For about four years now it’s even possible to spend the night – or your entire vacation – in a Strandkorb.
-They developed a new kind that’s a bit wider so it houses two people.
+For about four years now, it’s even possible to spend the night in a Strandkorb.
+They developed a new kind that’s a bit wider, so it houses two people.

-You’ll get a key and can spend a romantic and cozy night under the stars.
+The owner hands you the key, and you can spend a romantic and cozy night under the stars.

-There is a bathroom nearby – some of the showers have only cold water, but come on, be a sport! – and if a sudden shower comes down, you can cover the Strandkorb with a hood similar to those of a convertible.
-This one-of-a-kind accommodation is available during the summer season from May till September.
+There is a bathroom nearby, albeit some of the showers have only cold water, but come on, be a sport!
+And if there’s a cloudburst, you can cover the Strandkorb with a hood similar to those of a convertible.
+However, this one-of-a-kind accommodation is only available during the summer season from May to September, obviously.

 Föhr’s Past

-It’s certainly interesting to learn a bit more about Föhr’s history, and the Dr. Carl-Häberlin-Friesen-Museum, the Frisian museum at Wyk, is the perfect place for it.
+It’s certainly interesting to learn a bit more about Föhr’s history.
+The Dr. Carl-Häberlin-Friesen-Museum, the Frisian museum at Wyk, is the perfect place for doing so.

 Here, you’ll learn about the whale catchers who were active in the 17th and 18th centuries.
 They are also telling you why so many Föhrers migrated to the United States in the middle of the 19th century.

-You’ll see the traditional attires, furniture, and utensils in three original buildings – one of those is Föhr’s oldest house, built in 1617.
+You’ll see the traditional attire, furniture, and utensils in three original buildings.
+One of those is Föhr’s oldest house, built in 1617.

 Also, there is an antique post mill.
-It was brought here from Langeneß, the largest of the Halligs surrounding Föhr.
+It was brought here from Langeneß, the largest of the Halligs.

 Dr.-Carl-Häberlin-Friesen-Museum